 NOPRINT specifies that the field named in the NAME or SEGMENT parameter can be mentioned in a request statement but will not appear.
 When used after NOPRINT, NAME can only be a field name.
-This option is not supported with relational data sources.
+A field with RESTRICT=NOPRINT can be referenced in a display command (verb), but not in any type of filtering command, such as IF, WHERE, FIND, LOOKUP, or VALIDATE.